How to Enable or Disable Chrome’s Bookmark Bar

 - Click Appearance on the left menu.

-Close the settings tab when you are finished.
+Close the settings tab.

 Advanced/Enterprise: Enable/Disable the bookmark bar using the Registry